 Miter cuts are cross cuts with the miter gauge set at an angle other than 90°.
-For instructions about setting miter gauge angles, see Preparing to Cut section beginning on Page 30.
-To adjust the preset index miter stops, see Adjusting the Miter Stops on page 28 of this manual.
+For instructions about setting miter gauge angles, see Preparing to Cut.
+To adjust the preset index miter stops, see Adjusting the Miter Stops on page 24 of this manual.